rrobben/lotr-hero-browser/README.md

 ### UX
 User should get feedback if the deck is not found or something else goes wrong while fetching the heroes.

+### Hero modal
+Hero modal could display more information about the hero in addition to the hero's card and description.